chimera-linux/cports/Packaging.md

 All APIs may raise errors.
 The user is not supposed to handle the errors, they will be handled appropriately by `cbuild`.

 Filesystem APIs take strings or `pathlib` paths.
+They also allow the special prefix `>/` in the path as a shorthand for `self.destdir`.

 ##### self.pkgname